paul121/farmos-module-challenge/README.md

 - `location` (optional): A location asset that represents where this weather event ocurred.
 - `notes`: (optional) Additional notes about the weather event.

 Finally, open an issue in this challenge repository with a "feature request" outlining a feature that could be added to the weather quick form.
 This only needs to be an example, but be creative, the feature should be a practical example of something useful for a farm.
-Outline the use case, considerations and required changes of the feature in the issue description.
+Outline the use case, considerations and changes required to implement the feature in the issue description.

 Some ideas:
 - Display the last-recorded weather event.